JustMichael-80/ILO-Analyzer/README.md

 ### CDX Temporal Measurement

 Source URLs are queried against the Wayback Machine CDX API to extract τ_observed — the actual time delta between first and last confirmed archival citation, measured in days.
-This converts Π from a theoretical construct into a measured physical quantity.
-CDX results are cached for 7 days to minimize redundant API calls.
+CDX calls run in parallel with an 8-second hard timeout, degrading gracefully on slow responses.
+Results are cached for 7 days.

 ### Five-Phase Search Cascade